IBM-Blockchain-Archive/car-lease-demo/README.md

 | Leasee         | Read (Own vehicles), Update (Colour, Reg), Transfer                  |
 | Scrap Merchant | Read (Own vehicles), Scrap                                           |

-The demonstration allows a view of the ledger that stores all the interactions that the above participants have has with their assets.
-The ledger view shows the regulator every transaction that has occurred showing who tried to to what at what time and to which vehicle.
+The demonstration allows a view of the ledger that stores all the interactions that the above participants have had with their assets.
+The ledger view shows the regulator every transaction that has occurred showing who tried what at what time and to which vehicle.
 The ledger view also allows the user to see transactions that they were involved with as well as showing the interactions with the assets they own before they owned them e.g. they can see when it was created.

 > Note: The demo currently does not include the ability to lease cars however shows the process of what would happen once the lease has ended and the final payment has been made showing the lease company transferring full ownership of the asset to the leasee.